limyz/573controller/README.md

 * _iidx_2p

 Similar to _iidx but with buttons remapped from E1/E2 to E3/E4 for use with doubles play (DP).
 For players using the 2P side for single play, simply modify E3/E4 to E1/E2 button mappings.

+For a demostration, do visit [nsa_spy99 over at Twitch, where it shows native mapping and performance in-game](https://www.twitch.tv/videos/609096674?t=00h06m55s).

 * _sdvx